-Some schedule changes can be performed online in the Student Center.
+Some schedule changes can be performed online in the Student Center; for Spring 2022 this can be done without Department permission through Friday, February 4.
 If you have questions or if the section is full, email the Undergraduate Chemistry Office for friendly advice or suggestions.

 “What if I think I’m in the wrong chemistry course (e.g., I should be enrolled in Chem 103 instead of Chem 109)?”